-Fernandinho's lightning-fast opener set the hosts off well but a Connor Wickham double threatened to deliver a hammer blow before the Frenchman grabbed a late levellerManchester City's quest to keep pace with Premier League leaders Liverpool faltered on Wednesday as they let an early lead slip but recovered to a 2-2 draw with Sunderland.
+Fernandinho's lightning-fast opener set the hosts off well but a Connor Wickham double threatened to deliver a hammer blow before the Frenchman grabbed a late levelerManchester City's quest to keep pace with Premier League leader Liverpool faltered on Wednesday as it let an early lead slip but recovered for a 2-2 draw with Sunderland.

-Fernandinho struck in the second minute, capitalising on a disastrous Lee Cattermole error, but the relegation-threatened visitors battled back superbly and deserved their second-half equaliser.
+Fernandinho struck in the second minute, capitalizing on a disastrous Lee Cattermole error, but the relegation-threatened visitors battled back superbly and deserved their second-half equalizer.

-Connor Wickham got it, pouncing on the chance to volley home when Aleksandar Kolarov was out of position, and the striker then stole a second on the break in the 83rd minute, though Samir Nasri restored some pride with a goal at the death.
+Connor Wickham got it, pouncing on the chance to volley home when Aleksandar Kolarov was out of position, and the striker then stole a second on the break in the 83rd minute.
+Samir Nasri did manage a late equalizer, largely thanks to a mistake from Vito Mannone.

-It came largely thanks to a mistake from Vito Mannone and the City midfielder would have wrapped up all three points but for a dreadful miss just moments later.
+The City midfielder would have wrapped up his double, and all three points but for a dreadful miss just moments later.